donomii/powerlock/README.md

 ## Use Cases

-- **CtxRWMutex**: Network operations, database connections, or any scenario where you need timeout control
+- **CtxRWMutex**: Graceful shutdown scenarios, resource cleanup, or any situation where you need to cancel pending operations
 - **MaxRWMutex**: High-throughput services where you want to prevent lock queue buildup
 - **MeteredRWMutex**: Production systems requiring observability into lock contention patterns